Crave-Trinity/Novamind-Frontend-Gemini/docs/docs_revised/11_PATIENT_ANALYTICS.md

 - Data quality validation and cleansing
 - Secure API integrations with external systems
 - HIPAA-compliant data transformation and storage
+## Technology Stack

+### Frontend Visualization

+- **Core Framework**: React with TypeScript
+- **Visualization Libraries**:
+  - D3.js for custom visualizations
+  - Recharts for standard charts
+  - Nivo for data-rich visualizations
+  - Three.js for advanced 3D visualizations where appropriate
+- **State Management**: Redux with Redux Toolkit
+- **Styling**: Styled Components with a luxury-focused design system

+### Backend Services

+- **Analytics Engine**: Python with NumPy, Pandas, and SciPy
+- **Machine Learning**: TensorFlow with Federated Learning capabilities
+- **API Layer**: FastAPI with comprehensive security middleware
+- **Performance Optimization**: Redis for caching derived insights

+### Data Storage

+- **Time-Series Database**: InfluxDB for efficient storage of sequential metrics
+- **Document Store**: MongoDB for flexible schema storage of complex visualization configurations
+- **Graph Database**: Neo4j for relationship-based data visualization (optional)

+## Best Practices for Dashboard Design

+### Color Psychology

+- Use blue tones for calming, trust-building elements
+- Implement green for progress and growth indicators
+- Use red sparingly and only for critical alerts
+- Ensure all color schemes pass WCAG AA accessibility standards

+### Information Hierarchy

+- Place most critical information at top-left (F-pattern reading)
+- Group related metrics visually
+- Use size and contrast to indicate importance
+- Implement progressive disclosure for complex data

+### Narrative Design

+- Structure dashboards to tell a coherent story
+- Provide context for all visualizations
+- Include interpretive text alongside complex charts
+- Design for both emotional impact and clinical utility

+### Luxury Experience Elements

+- Implement subtle animations for state transitions
+- Use whitespace generously for an uncluttered feel
+- Select premium typography with excellent readability
+- Ensure responsive design for all device sizes

 ## Implementation Guidelines